jkbockstael/leetcode/README.md

-# leetcode
+# LeetCode

-Solution for LeetCode challenges
+Solution for LeetCode challenges.